arielhr1987/leira-cron-jobs/README.txt

 == Screenshots ==
-1. You will find a new menu item "Cron Jobs" under "Tools" menu
+1. You will find a new menu item "Cron Jobs" under "Tools" menu.
-2. List of all available cron jobs
+2. List of all available cron jobs.
+Cron jobs without action will be marked in red.
 3. Quick edit any cron job.
-You will be able to edit cron "arguments", "schedules" and "next run"
+You will be able to edit cron "arguments", "schedules" and "next run".
-4. Bulk actions for selected cron jobs
+4. Bulk actions for selected cron jobs.
-5. Customize your page in the "Screen Options" section
+5. Customize your page in the "Screen Options" section.
-6. Quick information about Wordpress cron jobs
+6. Quick information about Wordpress cron jobs.
-7. Information about "Screen Options" customization
+7. Information about "Screen Options" customization.
-8. Status of your Wordpress installation constants
+8. Status of your Wordpress installation constants.
-9. Search for cron jobs
+9. Search for cron jobs.
+10. You will only be able to delete cron jobs with a missing hook.

 == Changelog ==